ashwiniag/wolt-assignment/Readme.md

 ### Provisioning: How to use the scripts to implement.
 `provisioning_script.sh`: A simple bash scripts that build docker image and uploads on ECR, provisions necessary aws resources like VPC, subnets and managed eks cluster, and deploys k8s services.
-This script isn't *idempotent* for now.
+This is a quick script for local testing purpose.
 usage: ./provisioning_script.sh apply|delete
 Before executing bash please export AWS_PROFILE=<>